What Is an Employee Transfer Letter?

 Employee transfer letters are given to employees who are being relocated to a different branch, department or location of their employer.
 The reason for these letters is more than professional courtesy: transfer letters supply both employee and employer with the “ground rules” of the transfer.
+We’ve outlined some best practices for writing an employee transfer letter below.
+Additionally, if you have been assigned an international relocation, check out our page on best practices for writing a global assignment letter of understanding.

 Transfer letters are central to successful employee relocations.
 Among the goals of these documents are the following: